-The DB2\NEWLOGPATH2 registry variable is available for all operating systems.
-A new variable, DB2\ROLLFORWARD\NORETRIEVE, has been introduced.
+The DB2_NEWLOGPATH2 registry variable is available for all operating systems.
+A new variable, DB2_ROLLFORWARD_NORETRIEVE, has been introduced.
 The correct information for both variables appears below.

-Table 6.
+Table 7.
 Miscellaneous Variables

 Variable Name Operating S ystem Values

 Description

 DB2_NEWLOGPATH2 ALL Default=NO

 Values: YES or NO

-1 1 • dary path should be used to implement dual 2" to the current value of the logpath database
+This parameter allows you to specify whether a secondary path should be used to implement dual logging.
+The path used is generated by appending a "2" to the current value of the logpath database configuration parameter.

-DB2_ROLLFORWARD_NORETRIE EVE ALL Default=(not set)
+DB2_ROLLFORWARD_NORETRIE VE ALL Default=(not set)

 Values: YES or NO

-Table 6.
+Table 7.
 Miscellaneous Variables (continued)

-Variable Name Operating System Values

-Description

-ns.
-The DB2_ROLLFO ld not retrieve log file YES if you do not war ble to YES in a hot-sta nt rollforward to retrieve log files andby setup when want to keep log

-Corrections and Additions to General Registry Variables

-A new variable, DB2\REDUCED\OPTIMIZATION, has been introduced.
+Variable Name Operating System Values Description If the database configuration the archive during rollforward specify that rollforward opera disabled by default.
+Set this v automatically.
+For example, se records created by a bad appl parameter USEREXIT is enabled, d operations.
+The DB2_ROLLFOI tions should not retrieve log file ariable to YES if you do not war et the variable to YES in a hot-sta ication from corrupting the back , log files are automatically retrieved from RWARD_NORETRIEVE variable lets you is from the archive.
+This variable is not rollforward to retrieve log files andby setup when want to keep log sup system.
+Corrections and Additions to General Reg jistry Variables A new vari able, DB2 REDUCED OPTIM IIZATION, has been introduced.

-Table 7.
+Table 8.
 General Registry Variable